This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 - Fabric: 100% Nylon 2 layer Full Dull plain weave

 - Zippered hand pockets

 - Drop tail

 Best Uses: Day hiking, general day-to-day use

-The Columbia Watertight II is a top seller on Amazon and with good reason.
+The Columbia Watertight II is a top seller and with good reason.
 It’s a great all around rain jacket that will keep you dry while you are out on the hills.
 It is also excellent for casual use as well.